bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:21:36

-One just means...
-Skip this.
-The human readable part is over, now the fun stuff starts.
-Now the meat and potatoes.
+One just means, The human readable part is over, now the fun stuff starts.

 Sjors Provoost: 00:21:43

-Right.
-And the fun stuff, it's a little bit easier actually than with Base58, because there's a convention that says if it's...
-Well, the convention is it starts with the SegWit version, so the first version of SegWit is 0, which in BEC32 is written as Q.
+it's a little bit easier actually than with Base58, because there's a convention that says if it's...
+Well, the convention is it starts with the SegWit version, so the first version of SegWit is 0, which in BECH32 is written as Q.

 And then it's either followed by 20 bytes or 32 bytes.
 And that is, then it means either it's the public key hash, or it is the script hash.
 And they're different lengths now because SegWit uses the SHA-256 hash of the script, rather than the RIPEMD-160 hash of the script.
 So in base58 the script hash is the same length as the public key hash but in segwit they're not the same length.